WICG/turtledove/FLEDGE.md

 ```

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
-The `auction_signals`, `seller_signals`, and `per_buyer_signals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auction_signals` are made available to everyone, while the other signals are given only to one party.
+The `auction_signals`, `seller_signals`, and `per_buyer_signals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auction_signals` are made available to everyone, while the other signals are given only to any 'trusted' party.
+No party will be allowed to hide data excepting proprietary decision making code, but the buyer and price will be avaibile not just to the dsp/ssp, but any trusted system leading to a trusted server.
+This will allow for transparency, fraud detection, and publisher-approved analytics.
+It will also not violate user's privacy as the fraud detect and analytics would be beholden to the same rules as the dsp/ssp.

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.